 The sale of new and used textbooks, coursepacks, digital books and rental books are the core mission of the District Bookstores and account for roughly 74% of the total sales in the District Bookstores.
 The Bookstore managers, Judy Worster from College of San Mateo, Jai Kumar from Cañada College and Kevin Chak from Skyline College, work very closely with our faculty and academic support staff as well as publishing company representatives to ensure that the Bookstores meet their goal in providing the right book at the best price at the exact time the student needs it.
 In addition to this, the Bookstore managers are charged with obtaining as many used textbooks as possible as well as identifying titles to add to our textbook rental program.
-Used textbooks are obtained through a rigorous procurement process by each store manager.
+Used textbooks represent the best overall savings to our students.
+Priced 25% less than new textbooks, used textbooks are obtained through a rigorous procurement process by each store manager.